yumiry/CEREAL/README.md

 CEREAL was created as part of the STARYY project (STARs that ‘R’ Young: When do stars form in clustered environments?).
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under MSCA ITN-EID grant agreement No 676036.

+The CatalogueHAeBeInClusters.txt file containing the Herbig Ae/Be stars found in clusters by CEREAL.